Education Faculty

 CIE faculty within the Department of Education at the ÄûÃÊÊÓƵ:

-Barbara 200x200Professor Barbara Crossouard
+Barbara 200x200Professor Barbara Crossouard (Co-Director)

 Barbara draws on post-structural, postcolonial and feminist scholarship to critique how education normalises and legitimises difference through intersecting identity structures such as gender, sexuality, nation, ethnicity, religion, citizenship, age.
 Her current research explores the intersections of work, education and gender for rural youth in Sub-Saharan Africa.